 And in this day and age, that’s about as easy as it gets.
-Just snap a photo of whatever it is you want to sell, post it on Craigslist, and wait for some offers to come rolling in.
+Just snap a photo of whatever it is you want to sell, post it on Craigslist or Facebook Marketplace, and wait for the offers to come rolling in.

 This is a great way to earn some quick savings, and a very effective way to save a little extra money.